 We knew that during the school year, many of these children receive three free meals a day at their schools.
 During the summer, low-income families can find it hard to stretch their incomes and/or Food Stamps to provide these meals.
 Beginning in June 2014, we were able to serve an average of 120 children in low-income apartment complexes and mobile home parks.

 We continued to partner with Project 58:10 churches and provided each child with one of their bags as well as the fresh lunch and milk from the Federal Feeding Program.

-Twice a week, our volunteers take a church van full of food and books into these neighborhoods.
+Twice a week, when school is out, our volunteers take a church van full of food and books into these neighborhoods.
 After realizing how much this food meant to the children, the congregation became distressed about serving these children during fall, winter and spring school breaks.
 There is no Federal Feeding program for those times.
 We committed to keep The Children’s Table running then and to raising the funds to provide these children with at least one meal each week, plus a bag of food that they could serve themselves.

 How Can I Help?